 \section{The splitting theorem}

 \emph{In this section $k$ is a field of characteristic $0$.}

-In this section we prove the splitting theorem in the form that will be required.
-This will be done by suitably adapting the the proof of the form given in \cite{O11}.
+In this section we prove the splitting theorem in the form that will be required, by suitably adapting the proof given in \cite{O11}.
 The main idea there was to reduce a categorical problem about tensor categories to a geometrical problem about actions of reductive groups on affine schemes.
-Here the reduction to a geometrical problem applies almost unmodified, and and it is only necessary to adapt the proof of \cite[Lemma~4.4.4]{O11} to give the more general Lemma~\ref{l:Dextend} below.
-It will be convenient to include in this section some results from the Theory of Tannakian categories that will be reqired.
+Here the reduction to a geometrical problem applies almost unmodified, and it is only necessary to adapt the proof of \cite[4.4.4]{O11} to give the more general Lemma~\ref{l:Dextend} below.